-Changed in version 0.5.0: Invalid \uxxxx escape sequences will now cause an \uxxxx escape \uxxxx to be raised
+Changed in version 0.5.0: Invalid \uXXXX escape sequences will now cause an InvalidUEscapeError to be raised

-- \mathbf{fp} (file-like object) the file from which to read the .properties document - object_pairs_hook (callable) class or function for combining the key-value pairs javaproperties.loads (s, object_pairs_hook=<class 'dict'>)
+- \mathbf{fp} (IO) the file from which to read the .properties document - object_pairs_hook (callable) class or function for combining the key-value pairs

-Return type dict of text strings or the return value of object pairs hook s may be either a text string or bytes string.
+Return type dict of text strings or the return value of object_pairs_hook

+Raises InvalidUEscapeError - if an invalid \uXXXX escape sequence occurs in the input s may be either a text string or bytes string.
 If it is a bytes string, its contents are decoded as Latin-1.